Architecture is also a subject deeply woven with sustainability.

 The Problem with Green Building Certifications

+Building certifications are accreditations to buildings that certify their environmental performance on sepcific indicators like energy efficiency and water consumption.
 Even the preferred and most well-known green building certifications, BREEAM and LEED, can be deceiving.
 The LEED certification's scoring system was developed in accordance with the regional, geographic, and climatic characteristics of the USA, whereas the BREEAM certification's scoring system, was developed in accordance with UK circumstances.
-Because state rules, regional interests, and climates vary from country to country, the development and use of LEED and BREEAM green building certification systems have a detrimental impact on sustainability.
+State rules, regional interests, and climates vary from country to country, thus the adoption and implementation of LEED and BREEAM green building certification systems have a detrimental impact on sustainability.

 When applied in other nations, the LEED and BREEAM certification systems need to be tailored to the norms and requirements of that nation.
 It may be claimed that using specific criteria and a scoring system for assessments makes the system transparent and simple to use.
 Yet, similar scores are established for the majority of the criteria in LEED and BREEAM certification systems, making it unrealistic to evaluate in nations with varied conditions.